 To treat his symptomatic arthritic knees, a male patient in his 50s opted for knee preservation osteotomy surgery.

 With improved techniques and implants, knee osteotomies represent an excellent surgical joint preservation option for arthritic knees with good long-term survivorship results.

 1. National Health Surveillance Survey 2007.
 (2009, January 1) Ministry of Health.

 2. Improved Methods to Measure Outcomes After High Tibial Osteotomy.
 Lorbergs AL et al. Clin Sports Med.
 2019 Jul;38(3):317-329.

 Dr Lee Kong Hwee is a Consultant with the Department of Orthopaedic Surgery at Singapore General Hospital (SGH).
 He sub-specialises in knee surgeries, with particular interest in knee preservation, such as complex osteotomies and ligament surgeries.

 In 2018, he did his HMDP knee preservation fellowship in London with Professor Adrian Wilson, who is a renowned pioneer in knee osteotomy.
 Under the mentorship of Prof Wilson, Dr Lee learned numerous novel techniques in knee joint preservation, which gives his patients more options in treating their knee conditions.

-Medical professionals who would like more information about this procedure, please contact Dr Lee at 9666 2237 or
+Medical professionals who would like more information about this procedure, please contact Dr Lee at

 GPs can call for appointments through the GP Referral Hotline at 6326 6060.